 An easy-to-make dish that can be prepared using simple ingredients.
 With the sweet and tangy flavor of strawberries combined with a crumbly crust, this pie is sure to leave a lasting impression on anyone who takes a bite.
 Indulge in a homemade small fresh strawberry pie and enjoy the taste of summer!

-• Pie crust: The fastest way is to use a refrigerated pie crust, or baked your own rustic crust or a mini graham cracker crust.
+- Pie crust: The fastest method is to use a refrigerated pie crust, bake your own rustic crust, or use a mini graham cracker crust.

 (Note: please see the recipe card at the bottom of the post for the complete written instructions.)